Mathématique: Chapter 61

 Odd.

-Rush slowed the ending of the Impromptu to blend it into Mozart’s Fantasia in D Minor, which earned him yet another thumbs up from the blond man, this time accompanied by an appreciative nod.
+Rush slowed the ending of the Impromptu to blend it into Mozart’s Fantasia in D Minor, which earned him another thumbs up from the blond man, this time accompanied by an appreciative nod.

-The waitstaff began greeting the diners, offering them water and wine lists.
+The waitstaff greeted the diners, offering them water and wine lists.
 The sommelier stepped onto the floor, beginning his rounds, as Rush played through the first half of the Fantasia.
-He kept the piece pensive and restrained, minimally intrusive, trying not to steal too much of the show too early in the night.
-He’d just reached the introduction of the second subject with its turn to the major, when the elevator chimed, on the far side of the room.
+He kept the piece pensive and restrained, trying not to steal too much of the show too early in the night.

 The doors drew back, revealing a large, striking, immaculately dressed party.
-There were nine of them.
-Their entire aesthetic screamed a challenge to the leather-clad group already seated.

-The New York fashion scene was a fair sight more aggressive than he’d ever bothered to consider.
+(The New York fashion scene was a fair sight more aggressive than he’d ever bothered to consider.)

 They approached the tables seriously.
 Silently.